vipor-net/xelis-stratum-protocol/README.md

 - `id` : `int`: request id
 - `method` : `string`: RPC method name
 - `params` : `[ string, int ]`:
-  1. New extra nonce to use
+  1. New extra nonce to use (in hex format)
   2. The length of the extra nonce in bytes

 Any subsequent jobs started by a client after receiving this update **MUST** honor the new extranonce and servers will reject any shares below this difficulty.